 - All other authorized drivers must possess a valid license that is appropriate for the vehicle operated.

 - School buses shall not be rented to outside agencies or individuals.

-- All accidents involving fleet vehicles shall be reported immediately to the District Fleet Safety Officer and Financial Services as outlined in the District Fleet Safety and Maintenance Program.
+- All accidents involving fleet vehicles shall be reported immediately to the Division Fleet Safety Officer and Financial Services as outlined in the Division Fleet Safety and Maintenance Program.

 - daily trip inspections